136MasterNR/Battles-of-Batch/README.md

 # User Interfaces
 ### Menu (#4.0)
-  - The menu is decorated with various ascii art, and the title at the top.
+  - The menu is decorated with various ASCII art, and the title at the top.
 In the middle, you can view your general stats such as your Level, your Money and your Next Battle.
 Below you can see the commands which let you navigate to other user interfaces.
 When shortcut keys enabled, press to A to navigate to the [Map](https://github.com/136MasterNR/Battles-of-Batch#map-41) interface, Q (which stands for Quests) to the [Quests](https://github.com/136MasterNR/Battles-of-Batch#quests-45) interface, W (which stands for Workshop) to the [Workshop](https://github.com/136MasterNR/Battles-of-Batch#shop-44) interface, E (which stands for Equipment) to the [Character & Equipment](https://github.com/136MasterNR/Battles-of-Batch#character--equipment-43) interface, S (which stands for Settings) to the [Settigns](https://github.com/136MasterNR/Battles-of-Batch#settings-46) interface.
 ![](https://user-images.githubusercontent.com/62593379/186289521-0bae6d42-d268-4c54-af6b-3a53cd08e624.png)

 ### Map (#4.1)
-  - The Map interface lets you see all the available levels, and navigate through available chapters.
+  - The Map interface allows you see all the available levels, and navigate through available chapters.
 At the top, you can view information about the current level & chapter, such as the Battle's title (Story Title), the next Battle, your Total Wins and more information about the selected level, such as the general difficulty, the recommended level and the enemies that will appear in battle.
 ![](https://user-images.githubusercontent.com/62593379/186290360-ee5d9e6b-fa02-4cc3-9aeb-a0e19e20e8ba.png)

 ### Battle (#4.2)
   - More Info Soon!

 ### Character & Equipment (#4.3)
-  - The Character & Equipment interface lets you view your character's statistics, customize your character, view your character's history (based in the story) and allows you to equip or unequip items.
+  - The Character & Equipment interface allows you view your character's statistics, customize your character, view your character's history (based in the story) and lets you to equip or unequip items and weapons.
 At the top center you can view you character and at the right and left you can view the statistics of your character such as, your username, your money, your level, your experience, your total health points, your strength, your chance to strike critical hit and your defense.
 Below you can view your Items + Equiped Items, your Materials and your Weapons + Equipped Weapons.
 More statistics are shown when you move to the equipment UI.
 ![image](https://user-images.githubusercontent.com/62593379/188514583-d3b5afcc-e39c-4ec7-b9e8-082b79e2fe69.png)

 ### Shop (#4.4)
   - **Items**: Items require in-game currency and specific character level.
 The level requirement is displayed as the symbol "↑", and currency as the symbol "$".
 The UI is categorized in 3 categories, first is Weapons and other sources that deal damage, second is Crafting Materials which are used for crafting items or weapons, and third is Potions and Other, which are used as support items.
 ![](https://user-images.githubusercontent.com/62593379/186287154-0b28429b-e357-4258-bbb7-f24c622a8fc5.png)
   - **Skills**: Upgrading skills is very important.
-It gives you an amount of permant benefits in the game.
-To upgrade a skill, you must meet the requirements, such as currency, which is represented as the symbol "$" and level, which is represented as the symbol "↑".
+It gives you an amount of permanent benefits in the game.
+To upgrade a skill, you first have to meet the requirements such as an amount of in-game currency, which is represented as the symbol "$", and a specific level, which is represented as the symbol "↑".
 The UI has a total of 5 upgradable skills.
 The first one is Base Attack which makes you deal more damage to enemies, second is Crit Rate which gives you more chance to make a critical strike, third is Max HP which gives you more total HP when in battle.
 ![](https://user-images.githubusercontent.com/62593379/186286664-2f4f36ea-2d10-4df5-bdda-5594943cb49a.png)
   - **Craft**: More Info Soon!